leenathomas01/connector-os/docs/appendix_hqg_kernel.md

 # Appendix: HQG Kernel (The Grace Equation)

+> ⚠️ Speculative Appendix:
+> HQG is a thought experiment exploring structural parallels between
+> nonlinear stabilization in physics and stabilization in AI systems.
+> It is not a validated physical theory and is not required for
+> Connector OS architecture.

 > **Status:** Speculative Physics / Theory of Everything
 > **Concept:** Helical Quantum-Gravity (HQG)
 > **Role:** The cosmological substrate for the "Entropic Bounce."